 These bake up to a beautiful golden brown on the bottom and they have a very nice, chewy crunch.
 They have an almost butterscotch flavor.
 I just can’t say enough about how amazing they are.

 I like giving cookies and other baked goodies in unique containers, and one of my favorites is a cigar box.
-There are several cigar stores in town, and they will always sell or give me their empty cigar boxes.
-I always offer to buy them, But they almost always just give them to me.
-I have found some really fun, like this cool wooden one.
-I try to remove the surgeon general’s warning label since it is, fortunately, irrelevant.
-And kind of a downer.
+There are several cigar stores in town, and they will sell or give me their empty cigar boxes.
+I always offer to buy them, but they almost always just give them to me.
+I really like this cool wooden one.
+I try to remove the surgeon general’s warning label since it is irrelevant for cookies, thank goodness.
+And really kind of a downer.

-These cookies are also great to give as hostess gifts.
-Make sure to bake enough to have some for yourself.
+These cookies are also great to give as hostess gifts, but make sure to bake enough to have some for yourself.

 - 2 cups flour